The Internal Market and Regulation

 Analysis: At the end of this course, students will be motivated to think critically about economic integration on a high level such as that of the EU; argue practical cases relating to such matters.

 Presentation: At the end of this course, the students will be able to make oral presentations and write papers on the issues covered.

 Seminars based on the Socratic method, i.e. question and answer model, with active participation of the students.

 25 % written paper or, alternatively, full participation in the ELCM competition;

 Oral participation, including the presentation of CJEU case law in class, is taken into account in order to round a grade where appropriate.

-In addition, the following books will be used: Christa Tobler & Jacques Beglinger, Essential EU Law in Charts and Text (2 volumes), 5th edition, Budapest: HVG-Orac 2020.
+In addition, the following books will be useful: Christa Tobler & Jacques Beglinger, Essential EU Law in Charts and Text (2 volumes), 5th edition, Budapest: HVG-Orac 2020.

-Additional reading (CJEU case law etc.) will be indicated in the course reader and in the Law Faculty’s electronic learning environment.
+Specific required and optional reading will be indicated in the course reader to be found in the Law Faculty’s electronic learning environment.

 Additional reading (CJEU case law etc.) will be indicated in the course reader and in the electronic learning environment, Bright Space.